EdenKupe/anarchysf/pages/b/003600 Ray Bradbury.md

 Although apparently Republican, and a  supporter of George W. Bush, in an interview with <em>Time</em> magazine in 2010  Bradbury <a href="http://prometheus-unbound.org/2012/06/16/article-ray-bradbury-anarchist-at-heart/"> said</a>:

-I don’t believe in government.
+"I don’t believe in government.
 I hate politics.
 I’m  against it.
 And I hope that sometime this fall, we can destroy part of our  government, and next year destroy even more of it.
-The less government, the  happier I will be.
+The less government, the  happier I will be."